Thoregon/Thoregon/doc/spec.md

 Because Thore͛gon is a distributed system, there can not exists a composition service, because it is a single point of failure and can't handle different parts of the network.

 Therefore, Thore͛gon uses choreography to setup its components and relations.
-Components use the Name Service and Descovery to find its counterparts.
+Components use the Name Service and Discovery to find its counterparts.
 --> [orchestration vs choreography](https://stackoverflow.com/questions/4127241/orchestration-vs-choreography)